ellisztamas/arghqtl/README.md

 All input data is output data from functions in `qtl`.
 In addition, `rmarkdown` and `knitr` may be needed to knit the vignette.

 ## Tutorial
 A vignette is provided covering basic usage.
 In principle this can be viewed with `vignette("arghqtl")`.
+However, this can be difficult to read, so I have also uploaded the (PDF version)[https://github.com/ellisztamas/arghqtl/blob/master/vignettes/Using-arghqtl.pdf] directly.

 ## Authors and license information

 Tom Ellis (thomas[dot]ellis[at]ebc[dot]uu[dot]se)

 Available under the MIT license.
-See LICENSE.txt for more information.
+See LICENSE for more information.